tldr-pages/tldr/pages/linux/fossil-rm.md

 `fossil rm --hard {{path/to/file_or_directory}}`

-- Re-add all previously removed and uncommitted files to Fossil version control.
+- Re-add all previously removed and uncommitted files to Fossil version control:

 `fossil rm --reset`